Document capture software: Typical features

-Goal for Implementation of a Document Capture Solution
+Goal for implementation of a document capture solution

 The goal for implementing a document capture solution is to reduce the amount of time spent scanning, separating, enhancing, organizing, classifying, normalizing, and collecting information from document collections, and to produce metadata along with an image/PDF file, and/or OCR text.
 This information is then migrated to a file share, FTP site, database, Document Management or Enterprise Content Management system.
 These systems often provide a search function, allowing search of the assets based on the produced metadata, and then viewed using document imaging software.

-Document Capture System Solutions - General
+General document capture system solutions

-Integration with Document Management System
+Integration with document management system

 ECM (Enterprise Content management) and their DMS component (Document Management System) are being adopted by many organizations as a corporate document management system for all types of electronic files, e.g. MS word, PDF ...
 However, much of the information held by organisations is on paper and this needs to be integrated within the same document repository.

 By converting paper documents into digital format through scanning, organizations convert paper into image formats such as TIF, JPG, and PDF, and also extract valuable index information or business data from the document using OCR technology.
 Digital documents and associated metadata can easily be stored in the ECM in a variety of formats.
 The most popular of these formats is PDF which not only provides an accurate representation of the document but also allows all the OCR text in the document to be stored behind the PDF image.
 This format is known as PDF with hidden text or text-searchable PDF.
 This allows users to search for documents by using keywords in the metadata fields or by searching the content of PDF files across the repository.